 - Anonymous Benefactor: Gave Tart the sword of St. Catherine, only revealing herself later.

 - Barrier Maiden: Can create impenetrable barriers which she uses as shields and platforms.

 - Historical Domain Character: She is the wife of famous alchemist, Nicholas Flamel.

 - Nonstandard Character Design: She is the first magical girl in the series to be designed more like an adult than a teenager or a child.
-Although the date birth of the real Pernelle is somewhat vague, by the time of the story she'd would be well over 50 (if she lived long enough).
+Although the date birth of the real Pernelle is somewhat vague, it's known she died before real Jeanne d'Arc was born.

 - Ultimate Blacksmith: Created both Eliza's weapon and Tart's sword of St. Catherine.